mbogosian/balanced-hangman/README.md

 You can [try out out for yourself](http://bit.ly/1iw9P17).
 I highly recommend using a recent version of [Firefox](http://mzl.la/1gRGot0) or [Chrome](http://bit.ly/LVhB9B).
-I can confirm it doesn&rsquo;t work on IE 8 (see issue #4).
+I can confirm [it doesn&rsquo;t work on IE 8](/mbogosian/balanced-hangman/issues/4).
 I don&rsquo;t have access to other versions, so I haven&rsquo;t been able to check anything else.
-Mobile is also currently broken (see issue #11).
+Mobile is also [currently broken](/mbogosian/balanced-hangman/issues/11).

 Installation
 ------------